 My Experience at a Universal Standard Trunk Show

 What is a Universal Standard Trunk Show?

-Making their way across the United States, starting in the cities that have the largest concentration of existing customers, Universal Standard is having a series of trunk shows to let folks not only try on the clothing in person, but get styling tips from US staff and even experience up-and-coming pieces before they are available to the public.
-Requiring appointments to keep it a manageable size, Universal Standard has enough apparel with them at these trunk shows where you can try almost everything from the brand in whatever size you wear.
+Making its way across the United States, starting in the cities that have the largest concentration of existing customers, Universal Standard hosts trunk shows to let folks not only try on the clothing in person but also get styling tips from US staff and even experience up-and-coming pieces before they are available to the public.

 For many folks, this is a revolutionary experience.
-Even though 67% of the female population in the U.S. wears plus sizes, such size range is rarely ever available in a brick-and-mortar store.
+Even though 67% of the female population in the U.S. wears plus sizes, such size range is rarely available in a brick-and-mortar store.
 And even if the size is available, it is rarely high-quality apparel and is rarely paired with caring and knowledgeable staff (and free water or bubbly) in an elevated environment.

+My Experience at a Universal Standard Trunk Show